Awasi Iguazú Excursions

-Craft your personalized itinerary upon arrival at the lodge.
-Your private guide will take your preferences and the weather conditions into account, and together you will design the ideal experience for your stay.
+Upon arrival at the lodge, your private guide will take your preferences and weather conditions into account to design the ideal itinerary together.
 Each day you will be able to choose either one Full Day or two Half Day excursions.
-From the incredible Iguazú Falls to places only accesible for Awasi guests, here’s a sneak preview of what is waiting for you.
+From the incredible Iguazú Falls, to places only accesible for Awasi guests, here’s a sneak preview of what is waiting for you.

 • What is there to see